SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/GetProject.md

 # NSProject GetProject()

-Project the session is connectedto - could be empty if we don't know exactly.
+Project the session is connectedto* could be empty if we don't know exactly.

 **Returns:** NSProject